-This chapter describes the hardware and related functions for each model of the IGX switches.
+This chapter describes the hardware and related functions for each model of the IGX 8400 series of WAN switches.
 For IGX enclosures, this chapter describes:

-- Rack-mount and stand-alone enclosures
+- Rack-mount and standalone enclosures

 - AC and DC power sources

 - Cooling system

 - Backplane and system bus.